roohit1234/Circular-Text-Sketch-Plugin/README.md

 📖 How to Use Circular Text
 🔹 Installation
-1. Download the latest version from GitHub Releases.
+1. Download the circular-text.sketchplugin.zip file.
 2. Unzip the file.
 3. Double-click the circular-text.sketchplugin file to install.
 4. Open Sketch and go to Plugins → Manage Plugins to verify installation.